Mluciano1401/Listapp/README.md

 # Listapp
-this app recreates a shopping list where you can and add products training in typescript
+this app recreates a shopping list where you can and add products using typescript